 The ICT Department operates in three well appointed computer rooms.
-Each room has more than 30 flat screen computers providing access to a range of software as well as the near limitless resource that is the Internet.
+Each room has more than 30 flat screen computers providing access to a range of software as well as the Internet.

 Most of the software used and taught, is industry standard.
 This means that our pupils have more transferable skills and knowledge for home, further education and the workplace than those using more economical, less standardised software.